John Edward Redmond (1806–1865): Politics

 The Redmonds had always held political sway within County Wexford to one extent or another, but it was only in the latter half of the nineteenth century that a Catholic became eligible to sit in Parliament.
 As the first of his family to be elected to the Parliament of the United Kingdom, he established the Redmonds as Liberals.

 He stood for Parliament in 1859 unopposed, the two rival candidates (Mr Devereux and Sir Frederick Hughes) having retired in his favour.
 He was introduced by the mayor in a typical, old-fashioned speech, which took place on such occasions, which showed him as a representative citizen of a representative family.
 He was a typical example of a member of the nineteenth-century Catholic gentry.

 Redmond was an advocate of the removal of all civil and religious dis-abilities, as well as for a revision of the conditions of the tenants' position, and 'full compensation for the outlay of capital', who in those days were not entitled to compensation for improvements.
 He was in favour of extension of the franchise to 'those who by education and intelligence are entitled to enjoy it', but unlike later members of his family he did not advocate any form of independence or home rule for Ireland.

 His memorial stands in Redmond Square near Wexford railway station, where these words are inscribed on the pedestal: 'My heart is with the city of Wexford.
 Nothing can extinguish that love but the cold soil of the grave'.
 John Redmond inherited Newtown Lodge, where he lived until his death, and his elder brother, Patrick, inherited Ballytrent House.

 John Redmond was the first of one of Ireland's most famous political dynasties.
-His nephew William Archer Redmond sat for Wexford as a Home Rule Party M.P. from 1872–1880, and was the father of John Redmond, who succeeded Charles Stewart Parnell as the leader of the Irish Parliamentary Party.
+His nephew William Archer Redmond sat for Wexford as a Home Rule Party M.P. from 1872 to 1880, and was the father of John Redmond, who succeeded Charles Stewart Parnell as the leader of the Irish Parliamentary Party.
 This last named Redmond was the brother of Willie Redmond, another M.P., and the father of William Redmond M.P.
 John Redmond's first cousin, John Walsingham Cooke Meredith, was the father of a notable Canadian family.